 The First Amendment guarantees freedom of the press.
 This freedom performs the important function of keeping public officials accountable.
 Presidents and other government officials have generally exercised the right to decide which news organizations to which they want to give one-on-one interviews and whom they want to call upon at press conferences.

-But a controversy about the degree to which presidents can exclude a news organization from press events simply because of its stylebook guidance raised new questions in January 2025.
+But a controversy about the degree to which presidents can exclude a news organization from press events raised new questions in January 2025 when Donald Trump barred the Associated Press from press events and other access overs its use of "Gulf of Mexico."

-On Jan.
-20, President Donald Trump signed an executive order renaming the Gulf of Mexico to the Gulf of America.
+The issue involving the Associated Press began after President Donald Trump on Jan.
+20, 2025, signed an executive order renaming the Gulf of Mexico to the Gulf of America.
 Shortly thereafter, The Associated Press Stylebook editors issued guidance about the name change with an updated entry:

 Gulf of Mexico, Gulf of America